 4) "Word Reporter" - responsible for looking up unfamiliar words, finding definition and synonyms and creating sentences that put the word in a helpful context that peers in the Literature Circle can understand.

-Other lessons in previous academic years have included the following:
+Other mini-units used in previous academic years have included the following: